Adrian Rymel

 Adrian Rymel (born 30 October 1975 in Štramberk, Czechoslovakia) is a former motorcycle speedway rider from the Czech Republic.
-He earned 8 international caps for the Czech Republic national speedway team.
+He earned eight international caps for the Czech Republic national speedway team.

 Career

 Rymel started his British speedway career when he signed for Berwick Bandits for the 2001 Premier League speedway season, signing alongside fellow Czechs Michal Makovský and Josef Franc.
 The following in 2002, he was part of the Berwick four that won the Premier League Four-Team Championship, which was held on 21 July 2002, at Brandon Stadium.

-He would stay with Berwick for eight different seasons until the end of the 2010 season.
+Rymel would stay with Berwick for eight different seasons until the end of the 2010 season.
 In between, in 2009, he rode for Workington Comets and was part of the Workington four who won the Premier League Four-Team Championship, held on 25 July 2009, at Derwent Park.

-In 2010, he won the Argentine Championship.
+In 2010, Rymel won the Argentine Championship.

-In January 2011, he retired from speedway following a crash which damaged his neck.
+In January 2011, Rymel retired from speedway following a crash which damaged his neck.